In addition to their Veggie Wedgies Fries, Peas of Mind has two other dairy-free, kid-friendly offerings: Garden Grown Nuggets in Original and BBQ.

 These Garden Grown Nuggets seemed near perfectly seasoned with mild spices and just the right amount of salt.
 The tofu taste was lightly noticeable, which was perfectly fine with us.
 I think these would be wonderful for lunch boxes – simply heat in the morning while getting ready, and pack away for a midday meal.

 The BBQ had just a little more kick, but I wouldn’t venture to call them spicy.
 The flavor was good, though we both liked the Original a bit better.
-But alas, the texture was quite dry, grainy, bready, and definitely in need of that honey mustard dip!
+But alas, the texture was quite dry, grainy, bready.
+Definitely in need of that honey mustard dip!

 I scoured the ingredients to ascertain the difference between the Original and BBQ Garden Grown Nuggets.
-Both use whole soy tofu, both use vegetables and seasonings, but there it is – the Original uses brown rice while the BBQ contains corn meal and tomato paste instead.
+Both use whole soy tofu, vegetables, and seasonings, but there it is – the Original uses brown rice while the BBQ contains corn meal and tomato paste instead.
 That said, if your little one is a cornbread lover, then the BBQ may be their new lunchtime BFF!

 Certifications: They are labeled as gluten-free and vegan, but I didn’t note any certifications on the Garden Grown Nuggets packaging.